After a decade in the business, here's my list of the best blogging tools for beginners and pros.

 These tools are only here because they're helpful.

 Possibly the biggest mistake I ever made involved putting off delving into email software.
 It's now one of my most important blogging tools.
-And while it doesn't come cheap (around $50 USD/month) it is so very powerful.
+And while it doesn't come cheap (around $50 USD per month) my email marketing tool is so very powerful.
 Don't stumble around in the dark!
-Learn from my mistakes!
+Learn from my mistakes and start building your email list now!

 Many bloggers start with the free options, such as MailChimp for email.
 But soon enough, you need your email to be able to do more.